 If you can't change your Google+ profile name, you might need permission from your organization to use G Suite for work or school.
 Contact your administrator to request a name change.

 The following resources include tutorials and tips for creating a profile and using Google+:

 With Google+, you can limit your communication with people inside your domain.
 Or you can use Google+ to talk to people outside the domain.

 - Your name is always visible to anyone with your profile URL.

 - Any photo or tagline you add is publicly visible.
 (You can’t restrict access to these fields.)

 If you or your administrator entered your birth date, that's only visible to you.

 What you can control

-- You can access all other profile fields to your domain, and even to specific people within your domain.
+- Access to all other profile fields in your domain, and even to specific people within your domain.

 - Shared information and posts to people in your circles or organization are decisions you make.

 - Using your profile settings, you can choose what you share with your Google+ profile.